TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

   always true, not surprisingly, we found about 5% of the p-values falling below 0.05.
 Let's see what the distributions of ajusted p-values are after the four adjustments described above.
-We'll use the R `p.adjust()` function to perform each procedure.
+We'll use the R `p.adjust()` function to perform the adjustments.
 When all the null hypotheses are true, as in this case, the four procedures tend to produce fairly comparable results:

 ```